 Pokemon Go is the hot new video game that is capturing everyone’s attention, giving us all just one more reason to be distracted by our cell phones.
-The game itself, which originally gained popularity back in the mid-1990s and produced spin off television shows and trading cards, is played through your smartphone’s camera, and allows gamers to ‘catch’ virtual reality creatures in order to gain points.
+The game itself, which originally gained popularity back in the mid-1990s and produced spin off television shows and trading cards, is played through your smartphone’s camera, and allows gamers to ‘catch’ virtual reality creatures to gain points.
 These virtual monsters can appear in any type of public place, and the game has been heralded for encouraging players to get out and about to play, as opposed to more traditional games that require sitting in a sedentary position in front of a computer or television screen.
 Unfortunately, it is the mobile aspect of the game that has given rise to Pokemon Go safety concerns regarding the potential risks for distracted driving accidents, pedestrian accidents, and other types of accidental injuries.
 Whether you are a player or know someone who is, it is important to be aware of the potential dangers of Pokemon Go, as well as how to protect yourself against these types of injuries while playing.

 Pokemon Go Safety Risks